To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Related Work

-\descr{Shuffling.} Shuffling is also used in other areas of DP, e.g., local DP, where users first randomize their inputs before submitting them for data processing.
-Bittau et al.~\cite{bittau2017prochlo} present the ``Encode-Shuffle-Analyze'' (ESA) framework where users' randomized samples are shuffled before being processed.
-Erlingsson et al.~\cite{erlingsson2019amplification} and Cheu et al.~\cite{cheu2019distributed} formally prove that shuffling users' data improves privacy guarantees in the local DP setting.
-Balle et al.~\cite{balle2019privacy} then improve on and generalize results from~\cite{erlingsson2019amplification}.
-Erlingsson et al.~\cite{erlingsson2020encode} later revisit and apply their privacy amplification results to the ESA framework.
-More recently, Feldman et al.~\cite{feldman2022hiding,feldman2023stronger} and Wang et al.~\cite{wang2023unified} present a nearly optimal analysis of shuffling in the local DP setting.
+\descr{Shuffling.} Shuffling is also used in local DP, where users randomize their inputs before sharing them for data processing.
+Bittau et al.~\cite{bittau2017prochlo} introduce the Encode-Shuffle-Analyze (ESA) framework, where users' randomized samples are shuffled before being processed.
+Cheu et al.~\cite{cheu2019distributed} and Erlingsson et al.~\cite{erlingsson2019amplification} prove that shuffling users' data improves privacy guarantees in the local DP setting.
+In follow-up work, Erlingsson et al.~\cite{erlingsson2020encode} apply their privacy amplification results to the ESA framework, while Balle et al.~\cite{balle2019privacy} improve on and generalize results from~\cite{erlingsson2019amplification}.
+Finally, Feldman et al.~\cite{feldman2022hiding,feldman2023stronger} and Wang et al.~\cite{wang2023unified} present a nearly optimal analysis of shuffling in the local DP setting.
 Overall, the privacy analysis for \approxdp mechanisms typically used in central DP is far less understood than that of shuffling for local DP mechanisms, which typically guarantee pure DP (i.e., $\delta = 0$).